SunFlowerSeason/SunRobot/README.md

 # SUNCORP
 # Software Engineering Programming Exercise – Toy Robot

 This repository provides an implementation for the Toy Robot exercise.
-This repository houses a set of modules that allow an operator to transverse a Toy Robot around a grid field using a limited set of commands.
+This repository houses a set of modules that allow a console operator to transverse a Toy Robot around a grid field using a limited set of commands.

 ## Overview

-This guide aims to get a copy of the implementation running on your local computer for development, testing, and deployment purposes.
+This guide aims to get a copy of the implementation running on a local computer for development, testing, and deployment purposes.

 ## Requirements